 Interspace

 The Estonian national exhibition „Interspace“ speculates on the spatial consequences of a data-driven society and explores the public space-making within an e-state where services and events that once brought people together in physical space now take place online.
-The exhibition uses live data streams to trace the shift of public space functions into the virtual domain, revealing the digital footprints left behind in physical space.
+The exhibition uses live data streams, tracing the shift of public space functions into the virtual domain and revealing the digital footprints left behind in physical space.

 Novel forms of equality